-The Hospitality Association is the parent organization for eight clubs and three student-run events within The School of Hospitality Business.
-Think of the Hospitality Association as an umbrella and all the clubs and events as everything under the umbrella.
-The Hospitality Association is led by eight executive board members elected each year by you.
-They support each one of the clubs and events that you might be a part of.
+The Hospitality Association is the parent organization for student clubs and student-run events within The School of Hospitality Business.
+Think of the Hospitality Association as an umbrella and the clubs and events are everything under the umbrella.
+The Hospitality Association is led by an executive board members elected each year by fellow students.
+They support each of the clubs and events that you might be a part of.
 The Hospitality Association Chief Executive Officer represents the student body on various committees within The School, the Broad College and the university.
 The Hospitality Association holds bi-weekly meetings with the board of directors (presidents of the clubs and events that the Hospitality Association supports).
 Anyone is welcome to attend these meetings and can find out more information by e-mailing anyone on the Hospitality Association Executive Board.

 If you are reading this now, you most likely are already a member of the Hospitality Association.
 I know, take a minute, let the excitement set in … breathe and let us explain.
 With most organizations, you pay a fee and then you are “officially” a member.
 With the Hospitality Association, your membership is covered by funds raised by Destination Auction each year.
 This means that, if your major is hospitality business or if you are involved with one of our organizations, you are “officially” a member.

-The first thing you should do, if you haven’t already is email the SIRC office firstname.lastname@example.org and request to be added to the Hospitality Business Student LISTSERV.
-Next, you should explore the clubs and events under the Hospitality Association, as seen below on this page.
+The first thing you should do, if you haven’t already is email the SIRC office email@example.com and request to be added to the Hospitality Business Student LISTSERV.
+Next, you should explore the clubs and events under the Hospitality Association, as seen below.
 The Hospitality Association also holds an Open House each fall that brings together all the clubs and events in one room, where you can learn much more about every organization.

 Each club schedules speakers, tours, demonstrations, and other educational and social events catering to the diversified interests of the various club memberships.